mcernosek/corona_stock_change/README.md

 # corona_stock_change
-Simple python script that utilizes 2D arrays of stock tickers to compute the percent change of price that resulted from coronavirus dip.
+Simple python script that utilizes 2D arrays of stock tickers and Numpy to compute the percent change of price that resulted from coronavirus dip.